cioudfox/ECS-189-Project/ProjectDocument.md

 ![Tile backend functionality in Paint](https://github.com/cioudfox/ECS-189-Project/assets/68248379/5418b4cb-f58f-4a0a-849a-eeec2976eead)

 **The most important part of this game is to ensure the player gets the feeling of euphoria from the endless vanquishing of mobs.
-To ensure this, the environment has minimal collisions to enemies for easier access to the player and there are less objects to collide with players to ensure mobility and dodging.
-Even while near bodies of water that the players and enemies cannot walk on top of, flying enemies are able to get across to both emphasize their unique enemy abilities in the context of the game and allow continuous combat despite these obstacles.**
+To ensure this, the environment has minimal collisions to enemies for easier access to the player and there are fewer objects to collide with players to ensure mobility and dodging.
+Even while near bodies of water that the players and walking enemies cannot walk on top of, flying enemies are able to get across to both emphasize their unique enemy abilities in the context of the game and allow continuous combat despite these obstacles.**

-**To ensure ease of visibilty, the map is a colored in a brighter shade of green to be distinctive from the darker hues of the enemies.
+**To ensure ease of visibility, the map is a colored in a brighter shade of green to be distinctive from the darker hues of the enemies.
 Objects that can obscure players such as trees and large buildings also become opaque if a player moves behind it and enemies take priority of being visible on top of objects.**

 Opaque buildings, darker goblins, and bright fields!